A Simplified Guide to Hydrosols

 - Simmer on low heat for 20 to 25 minutes.
 Add more ice to the top of the lid as it melts.

-- After simmering carefully remove the lid, pouring ice water into the sink.
-Then using an oven mitt lift the glass bowl of floral water out of the stockpot and pour into a glass container using a funnel.
+- After simmering, carefully remove the lid, pouring ice water into the sink.
+Then, using an oven mitt, lift the glass bowl of floral water out of the stockpot and pour it into a glass container using a funnel.

 How Does It Work?

-Because the lid is upside down, as the steam turns back into a liquid the liquid will drip down into the glass bowl inside the pot.
+Because the lid is upside down, as the steam turns back into a liquid, it will drip down into the glass bowl inside the pot.
 This liquid becomes a hydrosol!